 - Dentists and doctors

-- Organization, clubs and charities
+- Organizations, clubs and charities

-- Change address with Social Security Administration: If you receive Social Security payments in the mail, you must notify the government of a change in address.
+2. Change your address with the Social Security Administration: If you receive Social Security payments in the mail, you must notify the government of a change in address.
 The official Social Security page on address changes is clear and helpful.
 It's easiest to change your address through a Social Security account online, but you can also do it over the phone or in person at a Social Security office.

 - Log in to your online account and change the address.